-What causes Pelvic Inflammatory Disease (PID)?
+What causes Pelvic Inflammatory Disease?

 PID is caused by vaginal intercourse with a partner infected with Gonorrhea or Chlamydia.
 The more sexual partners a woman has, the greater the risk of PID.
-PID is a common progression from an infection of either chlamydia, gonorrhea, and in rare cases, bacterial vaginosis.
+PID is a common progression from an infection of either chlamydia, gonorrhea, or in rare cases, bacterial vaginosis.

-How is Pelvic Inflammatory Disease (PID) diagnosed?
+How is the disease diagnosed?

 PID is difficult to diagnose because symptoms are often mild and many cases go undetected.
 There are no specific tests for PID.
 If you are sexually active and experiencing lower abdominal pain, the first thing your healthcare provider will probably do is to run cultures of your cervix to test for chlamydia and gonorrhea.
-An ultrasound or even surgery may be necessary to diagnose PID.
+An ultrasound or possibly surgery may be necessary to diagnose PID.

-What is the treatment for Pelvic Inflammatory Disease (PID)?
+How is Pelvic Inflammatory Disease Treated?

-The bacteria that causes PID may be treated and cured with antibiotics administered orally or intravenously.
+The bacteria that cause PID may be treated and cured with antibiotics administered orally or intravenously.
 The damage caused by scarring from PID may not be reversed.
 Approximately 25% of women with PID must be admitted to the hospital for treatment.

-Can Pelvic Inflammatory Disease (PID) be prevented?
+Can It be prevented?

 The second is to be in a long-term monogamous relationship such as marriage.
 The use of condoms does reduce the risk of transmission of chlamydia and gonorrhea, but it does not prevent it.
 According to a study presented at the 2002 National STD Prevention Conference, there is a 50% risk reduction by using condoms.